freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-13.md

     testString: |
       const anchor = $('p > a');
       assert(anchor.length && anchor[0].innerText.toLowerCase().replace(/\s+/g, ' ') === 'cat photos');
-  - text: Your anchor (`a`) element either does not have a `target` attribute or it is not set to a non-blank value.
+  - text: Your anchor (`a`) element does not have a `target` attribute.
 Check that there is a space after the opening tag's name and/or there are spaces before all attribute names.
-    testString: assert( document.querySelector('a').getAttribute('target') );
+    testString: assert( document.querySelector('a').hasAttribute('target') );
   - text: The value of the `target` attribute should '_blank'.
 You have either omitted the value or have a typo.
-Remember that attribute values should be surrounded with quotes.
+Remember that attribute values should be surrounded with quotation marks.
     testString: assert( document.querySelector('a').getAttribute('target') === '_blank' );

 ```